streptomyces/advancedR/README.md

 calls.

-* Unquoted words which are not reserved words are assumed to be variable names.
+* Unquoted words which are not reserved words are assumed to be object names.

-* Almost no restrictions on variable names.
-Be sensible and don't use silly variable names.
+* Almost no restrictions on names.
+Use meaningful names.

 ~~~
     mean <- c(2,3,4,5); # example of bad name.